Self-Supervised Classification Network: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we show mathematically how \textit{Self-Classifier} avoids trivial solutions by design, i.e., a collapsing solution is simply not in the set of optimal solutions of our proposed loss function \cref{eq:ce_ours}.
-Furthermore, and more importantly, we show that by setting $p(y)$ manually, the required optimal solution can be defined by the user.
+In this section, we show mathematically how \textit{Self-Classifier} avoids trivial solutions by design, i.e., a collapsing solution is not in the set of optimal solutions of our proposed loss function \cref{eq:ce_ours}.
+Proofs are provided in Supplementary.

 \begin{theorem}[Non-Zero Posterior Probability] Let $B$ be a batch of $N$ samples with two views per sample, $(x_1, x_2) \in B$.
 Let $p(y)$ and $p(x)$ be the class and sample distributions, respectively, where $y \in [C]$.
 Let \cref{eq:L_sym} be the loss function.
 Then, each class $y \in [C]$ will have at least one sample $y \in [C]$ with non-zero posterior probability $p(x|y) > 0$ assigned into it, and each sample $x \in [N]$ will have at least one class $y \in [C]$ with $p(x|y) > 0$. \end{theorem}